ylu149/HPC-Experimentation/README.md

 - Description: Investigation of matrix-matrix multiplication performance on different hardware architectures.

 ## Credits
 Special thanks to Martin Herbordt for creating the EC527 course at Boston University, which inspired and informed much of the work in this repository.
+Additionally, heartfelt gratitude to Evan Lang for his collaboration in submitting each one of these assignments with me.